 c) wants to read an interesting book

-d) all of the above and trust my opinion
+d) all of the above and trusts my opinion

 Wikipedia is claiming that both Marvel and DC have many more novels, but I have access to four libraries (seriously!) and none of them seem to have any others, so I don’t know if I’ll be getting my hands on them anytime soon.
 Part of me is sad and part of me knows I have very limited reading time so maybe it’s not the worst thing at this time.